maharmstone/btrfs/README.md

 sheet; it's in hex there, as opposed to decimal on the Linux tools.
 The default is whatever has been set via `btrfs subvolume set-default`; or, failing that, subvolume 5.
 The equivalent parameter on Linux is called `subvolid`.

+* `Raid5Recalculation` and `Raid6Recalculation` (DWORD): the number of devices we will skip when reading from a RAID5 or 6 chunk.
+Because disk I/O is so much slower than CPU operations, it can be quicker to recalculate a stripe from the others than to read it in the first place.
+Valid values are 0 and 1 for RAID5, and 0, 1, and 2 for RAID6.
+You might want to experiment with which is quicker for you; for SSDs this probably should be 0.
+The default for both options is 1.

 Contact
 -------